Frederick A. P. Barnard: Early life

 He was born on May 5, 1809, in Sheffield, Massachusetts.
 His brother, John G. Barnard, was a career officer in the United States Army who served as the superintendent of the United States Military Academy and later as a general in the Union Army during the American Civil War.
-Barnard had a hereditary form of deafness that intensified in his later years, along with his brother and most of his family.
+Barnard had a hereditary form of deafness that intensified in his later years, as did his brother and most of his family.

 He graduated from Yale University in 1828, where he pursued astronomical studies and was a member of the Linonian Society.

 Career

 Barnard became a tutor at Yale following his graduation in 1828.
 He later served as a teacher at the American Asylum for the Deaf and Dumb at Hartford, Connecticut between 1831 and 1832, and at the New York Institute for the Instruction of the Deaf and Dumb between 1832 and 1838.

 He taught at the University of Alabama in various capacities from 1838 to 1854, where he was a professor of mathematics and natural philosophy until 1848, and a professor of chemistry and natural history thereafter.
 He also filled the chair of English literature during his time at the university.

 Barnard was ordained as a deacon in the Protestant Episcopal Church in 1854.
 In the same year he took up position as a professor of mathematics and natural philosophy at the University of Mississippi, where he eventually assumed the office of chancellor from 1856 through to the outbreak of the American Civil War in 1861, when he resigned due to his Unionist sympathies.
 During his time at the university he was subject to scrutiny from the board of trustees for taking the testimony of a slave against that of a student who had allegedly assaulted her.

 He was sent to Labrador in 1860 to observe an eclipse of the sun; in 1862 he worked on the reduction of Gilliss's observations of stars in the Southern Hemisphere, and in 1863 he supervised the publication of maps and charts of the United States Coast Survey.
 He was elected as an Associate Fellow of the American Academy of Arts and Sciences in 1860; as president of the American Association for the Advancement of Science in 1866, as a member of the Board of Experts of the American Bureau of Mines in 1865, and as a member of the American Institute in 1872.
 He also gained membership in the American Philosophical Society in 1871.